GoogleChrome/developer.chrome.com/site/en/articles/local-fonts/index.md

 ---
 title: Use advanced typography with local fonts
-subhead: Learn how the Local Font Access API allows you to access the user's locally installed fonts and obtain low-level details about them.
+subhead: Learn how the Local Font Access API allows you to access the user's locally installed fonts and obtain low-level details about them
-tags:
-  - blog
-  - fonts
-  - capabilities
 authors:
   - thomassteiner
 description: >